 Saab invests a large share of its revenue in research and development (R&D).
 Investing in innovation is necessary for us to stay competitive and on the forefront of technology.
 Among the major R&D projects in recent years that Saab has invested in are the further development of Gripen, a new-generation airborne surveillance system and a new generation of submarines.
-In 2015, Saab also continued to invest in its collaboration with Boeing to design a trainer jet for the US Air Force’s T-X program.
-The total value of self- and customer-financed R&D amounted to SEK 6,8 billion in 2015, corresponding to 25 per cent of sales.
+Saab has also invested in its collaboration with Boeing to design a trainer jet for the US Air Force’s T-X program.

 Some of Saab’s development projects result in product ideas that fall outside the core business.
 For more than a decade, these ideas have been consolidated in Saab Ventures, which works together with outside investors to further develop the ideas and find a natural home for the business.
 One successful example is C-leanship, a remotely operated underwater vehicle equipped with high-pressure water jets to clean ship hulls, which reduces fuel costs for shipping companies while at the same time helping to keep the world’s oceans clean.
 Another example is ReVibe Energy, which is based on technology developed by Saab to power wireless sensors.Saab’s expertise in 3D mapping has also led to spinoffs.
 To date, this area has produced two companies: C3 Technologies and Vricon, with more on the way.